HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 PHASE I Planning and Data Collection

 Task 1.
 Conduct a literature review of relevant research and current state-of-practice related to ATSPM systems.
-The review shall also identify lead states involved in the development, application, and implementation of ATSPM systems, and integration of trajectory and CAV data in signal operations.
+The review task will also identify state agencies that have taken leading roles in the development and implementation of ATSPMs and other relevant technologies, particularly those facilitating the measurement of vehicle trajectories in the field.

 • Diverse approaches employed to resolve intersection metadata issues (e.g., conception of an intersection in Society of Automotive Engineers (SAE) J2945 standard as compared to methods of describing detector layouts for signal control, phase convention, detector number assignment, etc.);